 If you’re cooking filet on the griddle, try the method that we used in the high-end steakhouse where I was the chef for 4 years… the rolling method.
 After you’ve got a nice seared crust on the top and bottom sides of your filet, move the steak to the slightly cooler area on the griddle and begin rolling it on the sides.

-After you roll the meat on the griddle for a few minutes, constantly rotating it every few seconds, you can leave it on the griddle surface standing upright on its side for a minute.
+After you roll the filet on the griddle for a few minutes, constantly rotating it every few seconds, you can leave it on the griddle surface standing upright on its side for a minute.
 Then, rotate the filet to the next side area, and repeat. *Note – As mentioned above, what seasonings you are using matters also.

 This method helps to prevent burning on the top and bottom of the steak, and it can also be used for other thick cut steaks like a strip or ribeye.